Peace Corps Backpack

 Procedures

-- Choose 5-8 items to put in your backpack that represent how children in your host country packed for their school day (books, notebooks, pencils, money, bags, etc.).
+- Choose 5 to 8 items to put in your backpack that represent how children in your host country packed for their school day (books, notebooks, pencils, money, bags, etc.).

 - Ask students what they pack in their backpacks to get ready for the day.
 Ask what they think they might need if they were traveling to another country.